 Activity Types (9:03)

-This video explains the activity types available in Target Standard/Premium.
+This overview video explains the activity types available in Target Standard/Premium.
 Multivariate testing is discussed beginning at 4:20.

 - Describe the types of activities included in Adobe Target